LorenzDuremdes/Second-Brain/psychological trauma.md

 1. dominant male monkeys → [[serotonin]]
 	1. dominant male monkeys had much higher levels of [[brain]] [[serotonin]] than lower-ranking animals^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 47]

+# Brodmann area 19
+1. trauma → Brodmann area 19^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+58]
+	1. brain activation remains for a much longer time after the original experience of the trauma.
+We were witnessing a brain region rekindled as if the trauma were actually occurring.

 # related
 1. [[psychological stress]]
 2. [[involuntary musical imagery]]